-Currently 1 and 2 Gbits/s (using 2 cables) systems are readily available with a number of 10 Gbits/s and wireless systems now entering the market.
+Currently 1 and 2 Gbits/s (using 2 cables) systems are readily available with a number of 10 Gbits/s and wireless systems introduced in 2014.

 PC (direct), with GigE interfaces built into almost all PCs and embedded systems, no additional interface card (frame grabber) is necessary in many situations.